Messi-Q/GPSCVulDetector/README.md

 # GPSCVulDetector

-This repo is a python implementation of smart contract vulnerability detection of our TMP-SP.
-Here, we use graph neural networks with security patterns for smart contract vulnerability detection.
+This repo is a python implementation of smart contract vulnerability detection of our method (CEG).
+Here, we explore using graph neural networks and expert knowledge for smart contract vulnerability detection.

 ## Requirements